Transitioning from GitFlow to GitHub PR Workflow: A Journey in Streamlining Our Development Process

 With GitHub, we restructured our workflow to utilize PRs more effectively:

-2. Feature Branches: Features were checked out from main and developed.
+mainas our development branch. - Feature Branches: Features were checked out from

-3. PRs to Main: Developers created PRs to merge features back into main.
+mainand developed. - PRs to Main: Developers created PRs to merge features back into

 This new workflow integrated GitHub’s PR and code review features seamlessly.
 However, it introduced a significant challenge: handling hotfixes.
 Since main was now our development branch, any hotfix merged into main could inadvertently include unstable code, potentially affecting production.